sirinartk/lighthouse/docs/authenticated-pages.md

 # Running Lighthouse on Authenticated Pages

 Default runs of Lighthouse load a page as a "new user", with no previous session or storage data.
 This means that pages requiring authenticated access do not work without additional setup.
-You have four options for running Lighthouse on pages behind a login:
+You have a few options for running Lighthouse on pages behind a login:

 ## Option 1: Script the login with Puppeteer